Are you BVRLA members?

 The short history

 For several years we were associate members of the BVRLA, and during that time we undertook their training for lease return inspections.
 That gave us a direct line into the standards the industry uses -- in particular the Fair Wear and Tear Guide -- and the training has stayed with us.
 We still inspect, advise, and repair cars against the same BVRLA standards a lessor's own agent will apply on hand-back day.
+The knowledge is the asset, not the certificate on the wall; nobody forgets how to read a stone chip against a threshold because a subscription ran out.

 What we are members of